 Our writing curriculum and assessment is built to ensure all pupils make good progress to meet or exceed age-related expectations and have an enriched cultural capital.

-Below is the 'Progression of Skill & Knowledge map' which outlines the activities and skills that will be taught throughout the year:
+Below is the 'Progression of Skill & Knowledge map' which outlines the skills that will be taught throughout the year:

 Progression of Skills and Knowledge